Python

 geWorkbench

-At the time I was at The Center for Computational Biology and Bioinformatics(C2B2), Columbia University.
+At the time I was at The Center for Computational Biology and Bioinformatics(C2B2) at Columbia University.

-Most of my work was on geWorkbench, a Java-based open-source desktop application for integrated genomics.
-While on geWorkbench I was involved in new features, design, enhancements, and bug fixes.
+Most of my work focused on geWorkbench, a Java-based open-source desktop application for integrated genomics.
+While working on geWorkbench, I was involved in developing new features, design, enhancements, and bug fixes.

-There was some server side work too, mostly on a grid based application CaArray, which was an open-source web and programmatically accessible array data management system.
-Part of my CaArray responsibilities included installation and administration.
+I also contributed to server-side work, primarily on a grid-based application called CaArray, which is an open-source web and programmatically accessible array data management system.
+My responsibilities with CaArray included installation and administration.

-Some of the tasks required advanced calculus and mathematical modeling.
+Some tasks required advanced calculus and mathematical modeling.

 Java, C++/C, Swing, JBoss, Tomcat, Ant.